GHornshaw/music-ratings-visuals/README.md

 ## Upcoming

+- Use of wikipedia listed genres instead of my own assessments in figure #2

-- Visualisation of avergae album/song length against ratings to identify if pacing has an impact on enjoyment.
+- Visualisation of average album/song length against ratings to identify if pacing has an impact on enjoyment.
 Requires processing of song lengths from track listings.

 - Visualisation of ratings over time, coloured by genre, to identify if there have been changes to my taste since this project started.
 Requires backdated ordering of spreadsheet entries (sigh).